 Fast forward to today and we still need convenience, but we’ve also learned about the perils of these cheap food ingredients.
 The blue box of orange macaroni and cheese “dinner” is mighty tempting (cheap, quick and easy), and we know kids will love it, right?

 Well, we did an experiment to see how convenient the processed macaroni and cheese “dinner” really is, compared to homemade macaroni and cheese.
+We looked at taste, time to cook, costs and the most important: kid likeability!

-You might be surprised by the results.
+You might be surprised by the results!

 First, let’s look at how long each took to prepare from turning on the water, to serving up, and how many portions each made.
 We’ll get to the recipe in a bit.